-Associate Degree Nursing Application Criteria
+Associate Degree Nursing Application Requirements

-To assist with general education course placement, first time college students are advised to complete Accuplacer Assessment and seek academic advisement from the nursing program director.
+To assist with general education course placement, applying students are required to complete Accuplacer Assessment and seek academic advisement from the nursing program director.

 - Apply with the College Application and fee.
 New applications will not be accepted after December 1 for the following Fall class. - Attend a mandatory RN Program Information Session - Follow the general requirements for admission as listed in the College catalog; - Submit evidence of high school or college credits in Algebra, Chemistry and English; - Achieve a composite score of 110 or higher on National League for Nursing - RN Preadmission Examination (NLN - PAX) with a minimum of 50th percentile in each of the three sections - Mathematics, Verbal and Science. - Complete the Nursing Questionnaire - Submit two letters of Professional Reference on forms provided by the nursing program;